joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 Copy the PodSecurityPolicy object below and save it to your local system as `ibp-psp.yaml`.

-If you are running **Kubernetes v1.16**, you need to change the line `apiVersion: extensions/v1beta1` in the following PodSecurityPolicy object to `apiVersion: policy/v1beta1`.
+If you are running **Kubernetes v1.16 or higher**, you need to change the line `apiVersion: extensions/v1beta1` in the following PodSecurityPolicy object to `apiVersion: policy/v1beta1`.
 {: important}

 ```yaml